Solesmes Abbey: Priory

 Solesmes Abbey was founded in 1010 by Geoffrey, Lord of Sablé, who donated the monastery and its farm to the Benedictine monks of the Saint-Pierre de la Couture Abbey, "for the redemption of his soul and those of his parents, or those who went before him and those who come after him".
 The church was dedicated on 12 October, sometime between 1006 and 1015.

 In the 12th century, a lord of Sablé returned from the Holy Land in possession of a relic.
-This relic, being a piece from the crown of thorns was given to the brothers at Solesmes for safekeeping and veneration.
-The presence of this relic drew crowds and allowed the monastery to gain popularity and fame.
-This relic is depicted in the center of the monastery's coat of arms.
+This relic, being a piece from the crown of thorns was given to the brothers at Solesmes for safekeeping and veneration and drew crowds.
+The relic is depicted in the center of the monastery's coat of arms.

 Solesmes was sacked and burned during the Hundred Years' War but was later restored.
 The rebuilding of the church started towards the end of the 15th century.
 Prior Philibert de la Croix changed its plan from the basilica form to a Latin cross.
 His successor, Jean Bougler (1505–1556), completed the restoration of the church, added the tower, and rebuilt the cloisters, sacristy, and library.
-Under his direction two famous groups of statuary, known as the "Saints of Solesmes", were set up in the church.
+Under his direction two groups of statuary, known as the "Saints of Solesmes", were set up in the church.
 In the 16th century these masterpieces were in danger of being destroyed by the Huguenots and other iconoclasts, but the monks saved them by erecting barricades.

 From the 17th century on, Solesmes Abbey underwent a slow decline under a series of commendatory abbots.
 Such superiors, designated in commendam, received part of the monastery's income without living there; they were sometimes laymen with no authority over internal discipline, while in commendam clerics had very limited authority.
 However, in 1664, the monastery was aggregated to the Congregation of Saint Maur (the Maurists) and a stricter monastic observance was resumed.

 Following the French Revolution, the newly formed National Constituent Assembly prohibited all religious vows on 13 February 1790.
 At Solesmes one of the seven monks (the sub-prior) broke his vows to become a constitutional priest and soldier of the Republic.
 At the beginning of 1791, the monks began to leave the monastery, and those who resisted were imprisoned or deported to the Island of Jersey.
 One of them, Dom Pierre Papion, hid in order to celebrate secret masses across the region.
 After signing the Concordat of 1801, he became chaplain of the hospice de Sablé.
 Solesmes, whose occupants had been forced out in March 1791, was then commandeered as the country residence of a certain Henri Lenoir Chantelou and its archives were burned in a "civic" bonfire on 14 July 1794.
 The church was reopened at the time of the Concordat and the Lenoir de Chantelou family were given statues by Napoleon himself so that those at Mans were not removed.

 In 1825, government property administrators sold the monastic buildings and 145 acres with its farms.